strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

 ::: caution
 For security reasons, API tokens are only shown right after they have been created.
 When refreshing the page or navigating elsewhere in the admin panel, the newly created API token will be hidden and will not be displayed again.
 :::

+### Regenerating an API token

+To regenerate an API token:

+1. Click on the API token's edit button.
+2. Click on the **regenerate** button.
+3. In the pop-up window, click on the **regenerate** button to confirm.
+4. Copy the new API token displayed at the top of the interface.